 Her significant law firm and government experience enable her to effectively advocate on behalf of clients to obtain antitrust/ competition approvals for mergers and acquisitions in the US and globally.
-Prior to entering private practice in 1996, Ms. Wilkinson served as Deputy Assistant Director of the Federal Trade Commission, where she oversaw one of the Bureau of Competition’s litigation divisions and was responsible for merger enforcement in various industries including defense and pharmaceuticals.
-She was also responsible for negotiating numerous consent orders that preserved competition while allowing consummation of the mergers.
+Prior to entering private practice, Ms. Wilkinson served as Deputy Assistant Director of the Federal Trade Commission, where she oversaw one of the Bureau of Competition’s litigation divisions and was responsible for merger enforcement in various industries including defense and pharmaceuticals.
+She also negotiated numerous consent orders that preserved competition while allowing consummation of the mergers.

 Ms. Wilkinson’s tenure with the Federal Trade Commission was marked by numerous awards, including the Paul Rand Dixon Award for developing innovative antitrust theories and arguments; the Outstanding Team Effort Award for her roles as lead attorney in the FTC’s successful challenge of two high-profile acquisitions; and the Distinguished Service Award.